Discussing Torah matters because the Torah matters

 Genesis 23: Part of a Larger Portrait

 Genesis 23 begins with the death of Sarah in Hebron.
 Abraham gets word of her death and goes to weep over her.
-The language implies that they are separated when she passes away.
+The language implies that they are in separate places when she passes away.

 He goes to the Hittites in Hebron and there, at the city gates, he negotiates a real estate deal.
 Abraham has a certain cave in mind so he speaks directly to the property owner.
 The owner prices the property at 400 shekels.
 A high price according to all commentators, but without complaint Abraham pays the 400 shekels in full.
 Having acquired the property, he buries his wife in the cave at the end of the field.
 In time, this cave will become the burial site of Abraham himself, as well as that of Isaac and Rebekah and even Jacob and Leah.
 Today the cave––a very holy site––can be visited in Hebron.

-This deserves a little unpacking.
+This deserves some unpacking.
 First, a look at Jerusalem.
-We see Jerusalem through Sarah: Sarah passes away and her tent is vacated, though Isaac and his bride will, in time, inhabit his mother’s tent (Genesis 24:67).
-Sarah is a mother, and note how Jesus personifies Jerusalem as a mother:
+We see Jerusalem through Sarah: Sarah is a mother and note how Jesus personifies Jerusalem as a mother:

 Genesis 24: Eliezer and the Holy Spirit